How to Handle a Low Ball Offer From a Dual Agent

 But a realtor who has an alarming track record of representing both parties?

-And that’s the reason why SoldNest evaluates an agent’s history of dual representation.
+This is the reason why SoldNest evaluates an agent’s history of dual representation.

 Our no-cost (and no-obligation) service will only match a seller with a top local agent who avoids these conflicts of interest.